gsoulie/react-resources/react-presentation.md

 npx create-next-app@latest --typescript myApp

 √ Would you like to use ESLint? ...
 Yes
+√ Would you like to use React Compiler? ...
+Yes // Améliore la performance en optimisant automatiquement le rendu des composants
 √ Would you like to use Tailwind CSS? ...
 No
 √ Would you like to use `src/` directory? ...
 No
 √ Would you like to use App Router? (recommended) ...
 Yes // Sinon ne génère pas le rép app mais un rép pages à la place